wllandrew/cs50-exercises/README.md

 ## 📚 Structure

 There are 10 problem sets, one for each week starting at week 0.
+In total, there are 27 problems.

 ### 0️⃣ - Week 0